Qarik-Group/runbooks/genesis.md

 To upgrade a kit to a newer version, you will need to download the new version and set the environments to use it.
-The `genesis download <kit>[/<version>]` command is used to get the kit.
+The `genesis fetch-kit <kit>[/<version>]` command is used to get the kit.
 If you want to use the  latest version, you can omit the `/<version>` part.

 ```
-$ genesis download vault/1.0.1
+$ genesis fetch-kit vault/1.5.0
-Downloading Genesis kit vault, version 1.0.1
+Attempting to retrieve Genesis kit vault (v1.5.0)...
+Downloaded version 1.5.0 of the vault kit

-$ genesis download vault
+$ genesis fetch-kit vault
-Downloading Genesis kit vault (latest version)
+Attempting to retrieve Genesis kit vault (latest version)...

-$ ls -1 .genesis/kits
-vault-1.0.1.tar.gz
-vault-1.1.0.tar.gz
+Downloaded version 1.5.1 of the vault kit

+$ genesis list-kits

+Kit: vault
+  v1.4.0
+  v1.5.0
+  v1.5.1
 ```

-If you download the latest, you will need to look in the `.genesis/kits` directory to see what version was retrieved.

 Once you have the version of the kit you want to use,  you need to update the kit version.
 This will be found under the